PGDU/pgdu.org/README.md

 # PGDU website

-Statis website built with svelte and deployed to github pages.
+Static website built with svelte and deployed to github pages.

 ## Background

 This is how we created this source

 ### svelte